flairNLP/fundus/README.md

   Fundus lets you crawl online news articles with only a few lines of Python code!

 * **An open-source Python package.**
-  Fundus is built around and based on the idea of building something together.
+  Fundus is built on the idea of building something together.
 We welcome your contribution to  help Fundus [grow](docs/how_to_contribute.md)!

 <hr>